tinaqiu221/TSS_hypermutation/README.md

 # TSS_hypermutation
-Python codes for publication "Transcription-induced mutagenesis at the transcriptional start site impacts the evolution of human protein-coding genes"
+Python codes for publication "Transcription-induced mutation and gBGC at the Transcriptional Start Site impact the evolution of human protein-coding genes"